rooseveltframework/roosevelt/README.md

 Here's what the params mean:

-- name: the name of your app
+- `name`: the name of your app
-- port: the port your app will run on (default is 43711)
+- `port`: the port your app will run on (default is 43711)
-- controllersPath: path on filesystem to where your controller files are located (default is "mvc/controllers")
+- `modelsPath`: path on filesystem to where your model files are located (default is "mvc/models")
-- viewsPath: path on filesystem to where your view files are located (default is "mvc/views")
+- `viewsPath`: path on filesystem to where your view files are located (default is "mvc/views")
+- `controllersPath`: path on filesystem to where your controller files are located (default is "mvc/controllers")
-- imagesPath: path on filesystem to where your image files are located (default is "statics/i")
+- `imagesPath`: path on filesystem to where your image files are located (default is "statics/i")
-- cssPath: path on filesystem to where your CSS files are located (default is "statics/css")
+- `cssPath`: path on filesystem to where your CSS files are located (default is "statics/css")
-- jsPath: path on filesystem to where your JS files are located (default is "statics/js")
+- `jsPath`: path on filesystem to where your JS files are located (default is "statics/js")
-- statics: list of paths on filesystem to where your statics are located (setting this param overrides and supersedes imagesPath, cssPath, and jsPath)
+- `statics`: list of paths on filesystem to where your statics are located (setting this param overrides and supersedes imagesPath, cssPath, and jsPath)
-- customConfigs: use this to define a custom function to be executed during the Express config stage if you need one
+- `customConfigs`: use this to define a custom function to be executed during the Express config stage if you need one

 How do I make new routes?
 =